letrangerdfs/baseball-reference-schedule-scraper/README.md

 https://www.baseball-reference.com/leagues/majors/2021-schedule.shtml

-teams.py is required to use the scraper as it contains all of the possible combinations baseball reference will be using.
+teams.py is required to use the scraper as it contains all of the possible table id combinations baseball reference will be using.